Uber aims for 100% zero-emission transport by 2040

 Pledges

-Other technology companies have also made proud proclamations to counter climate change — Apple recently stated that it would be 100 percent carbon neutral across its supply chain and products by 2030, while Microsoft launched a $1 billion “climate innovation fund” and committed to becoming carbon negative by 2030.
+Other technology companies have also made proud proclamations to counter climate change — Apple recently stated that it would be 100% carbon neutral across its supply chain and products by 2030, while Microsoft launched a $1 billion “climate innovation fund” and committed to becoming carbon negative by 2030.
 So for a company such as Uber, whose core product has such a direct and correlatable impact on the environment through the millions of cars on its platform, the need to embrace a greener mantra is particularly crucial.

 Alongside its financial pledges and Uber Green expansion, the San Francisco-based company also outlined its continued investment in micromobility, having recently led a $170 million investment in electric scooter and bike company Lime, a transaction that also promised deeper integrations between the two respective platforms.
 And while carpooling is widely regarded as one of the more effective ways to reduce the amount of cars on roads, the global pandemic has meant that Uber had to suspend shared rides back in March to reduce the spread of COVID-19 — however, the company said that it was “monitoring the situation” closely and planned to reopen the service as soon as it’s safe to do so.